U.S. PV Manufacturing at a Crossroads: Tariffs, Trade Policy, and Market Dynamics

 New PV manufacturing capacity added in the U.S. during 2025

-The opening session of PV CellTech USA 2025 will hear from some of the companies that have set up new PV manufacturing facilities in the U.S. during 2025, including a focus on c-Si wafer and cell production lines.
-Technology-choice, production equipment installed and progress towards full line utilization rates will be discussed, including what to expect from capacity expansions planned for 2026 and beyond.
+This session of PV CellTech USA 2025 will feature some of the companies that have set up new PV manufacturing facilities in the U.S. during 2025, including a focus on c-Si wafer and cell production lines.
+Technology-choice, production equipment installed and progress towards full line utilization rates will be discussed.
+Speakers will also address the challenges they have encountered so far and how they will overcome them to continue with capacity expansion plans for 2026 and beyond.

 Lunch